Victoria’s Secret Model Candice Swanepoel Gets Wet In A White Bikini

 Shortly before that, The Inquisitr shared photos of Swanepoel heating things up for the camera in a tiny red two-piece during a trip the beach.

-The latest snaps come shortly after the star opened up about how she gets her body beach ready while speaking to Us Weekly at The Daily Front Row’s Fifth Annual Fashion Los Angeles Awards with Maybelline on March 17.
+The latest snaps come shortly after the star opened up about how she gets her body beach-ready while speaking to Us Weekly at The Daily Front Row’s Fifth Annual Fashion Los Angeles Awards with Maybelline on March 17.

 “Yoga is really good … for me because it also helps with centering myself and calming,” the model told the outlet of her go-to exercise, adding that the practice helps her to stay calm in the hustle and bustle of New York City.